What Is Web 3.0? This Explainer Guide Has All the Answers

 The evolution of the internet has been a long journey, and it will always continue to improve.
 Web 3.0 will provide a more personal and customized browsing experience by using large data sets and advanced AI algorithms.
 Moreover, users will regain ownership of their data with the decentralization aspect of Web 3.0.

 Although there is no definition for Web 3.0, innovations are already in motion, which we’ve mentioned.
-It’s easy to spot where the next evolution of the internet is going, and blockchain technology is going to play a major role for Web 3.0.
+It’s easy to spot where the next evolution of the internet is going, and blockchain technology is going to play a major role in Web 3.0.